 It was hard to push Rudy all the way to the car.
 Like an idiot he was thinking of his pride.
 The people who hit him decided to “escort” us to the car.
-So, once I was in hearing distance I yelled to my friends to start the car and started running with Rudy.
+So, once I was in hearing distance I yelled to my friends to start the car.
+I started running with Rudy.
 I thought we were in the clear.
 I actually made it inside the car.
 Rudy didn’t.
-As he was getting inside, they pulled him out and started beating him- all at once.
+As he was getting inside, they pulled him out and started beating him- all of them beating him.

 My friend Alberto looked at me and asked what to do.
 I said, “let me out and open the trunk”.

 He did and came out with me.
-From the trunk I grabbed a macana (a police baton- the long one) that his grandparent always carried since he had been a union member and had faced his share of strike breakers.
+From the trunk I grabbed a macana (a police baton- the long one) that his grandparent always carried since he had been a union member and had faced his share of strike breakers (and police).

 They weren’t paying any attention to us.
 They were like sharks in a feeding frenzy beating the hell out of Rudy.
 Hell, they never thought we would be so dumb as to get out of the car.
 But we did.

-I started striking people with the macana left and right- always aiming for the head because they were killing my friend.
+I started striking people with the macana left and right- always aiming for the head.
+Sound horrible.
+But they were killing my friend.
 I don’t know how it happened, but I broke the circle of people beating Rudy and helped him get to his feet while fending people off.
 We started running and made it to the bushes still fighting them off.
 I could hear people groaning “dale al cabrón de la mancana.”
 They meant me.

 Or so I thought.
 Or maybe I went back.
 I really don’t know.
 What happens next is reconstructed from eyewitnesses and my own flashbacks and nightmares- which I had for years.

 Remember those polaroid instant cameras with their blinding flashes?
 Let’s say that I went back to the fight or I was cornered- I really don’t know.
-But after hearing again- “dale al cabrón de la macana” I saw the two flashes and all of a sudden I was disarmed, held by my arms and legs while a guy much older than me ( I was 16) grabbing me by the hair and pummeling my face kept asking “are you brave now” (tienes cojones ahora mambicho) and feeling like I was living my last seconds I said my last words- “me cago en tu madre cabrón” and I spat at him.
+But after hearing again- “dale al cabrón de la macana” I saw the two flashes and all of a sudden I was disarmed, held by my arms and legs while a guy much older than me ( I was 16) grabbing me by the hair and pummeling my face kept asking “where are your balls now cock sucker?” (tienes cojones ahora mambicho?) and feeling like I was living my last seconds I said my last words- “me cago en tu madre cabrón” and I spat at him.
+A waste of last words if you ask me.
 Apparently, in response to that, they beat me with all they got and since I was still standing and defiant (though I don’t remember a thing at all) they decided to throw me through the car’s window.
 And that’s when they left me for dead.

 The two flashes?
 I was hit with an aluminum bat twice in the head.
 A hell of a flash it makes.
 And that is how I ended up disarmed and held by my arms and legs against the car.